 Given that cucumbers are mostly water, it’s unlikely you’d actually end up overfeeding them to your bearded dragon – but that much water in vegetables isn’t without risk of over-hydrating.
 Overhydrating will result in runny poos and potentially a reduction in electrolytes if it goes on for too long so if you notice this happening then cut down on the amount of cucumber.

 |Water Content (%)||95.2|

 |Vitamin C (ug/100g)||2.8|

 |Oxalates (mg/100g)||20 (Moderate)|

-Cucumbers can be fed fairly regularly to bearded dragons as part of a balanced salad diet but do watch out for overhydration features such as runny poops.
+Bearded dragons can eat cucumbers occasionally as part of a balanced salad diet but do watch out for overhydration features such as runny poops.
 Cut back on the cucumber if you notice this happening.
 There’s nothing intrinsically nutritional about a cucumber but it can help sweeten up a salad a little and provide that important hydration.

-Cucumbers are also good gutloaders for insects such as locusts or crickets.
+Cucumbers are also good gutloaders for insects such as morio worms, locusts or crickets.

-We’ve marked cucumber as a semi-regular dietary feature since there’s no harm in it, but keep an eye out on those poops.
+We’ve marked cucumber as an occasional dietary feature since there’s no harm in it, but keep an eye out on those poops.

 For more information on other vegetables that Bearded Dragons can eat, please see our larger overview post at ‘What Vegetables Can Bearded Dragons Eat?’

 1: US Department of Agriculture FoodData Central.
 Fetched on 6th February 2021 from https://fdc.nal.usda.gov/fdc-app.html#/food-details/1103126/nutrients